 Attend a civil engineering open event

-Research your route
+Research your entry route

 Get some work experience

-Civil engineering placements help you to stand out from the crowd and start making valuable connections.
-Kathryn recommends gaining work experience in this way.
-'Nothing will give you a better idea of what your career could look like than meeting and working alongside people already doing it,' she says.
+Civil engineering work experience and internships help you to stand out from the crowd.
+Nothing will give you a better idea of what your career could look like than meeting and working alongside people already doing it.

-Apply for a scholarship
+Study for a Masters

 Find out more